astronomer/docs/learn/airflow-setup-teardown.md

 Setup/teardown tasks have different behavior from regular tasks:

-- Clearing a task that is in scope of a setup / teardown grouping will also clear and rerun the associated setup and teardown tasks, ensuring that all resources the task needs are created again for the task rerun and torn down after the task has completed.
+- Clearing a task that is in scope of a setup / teardown workflow will also clear and rerun the associated setup and teardown tasks, ensuring that all resources the task needs are created again for the task rerun and torn down after the task has completed.

 - A teardown task will run as long as at least one of its associated `setup` tasks have completed successfully and all of its upstream tasks have completed, regardless of whether they were successful or not.
 If all associated setup tasks fail or are skipped, the teardown task will be failed or skipped respectively.